About

 Focusing on aging as I lean into the last quarter of my life and how this impacts my life as an artist

-Actively applying for artist residencies to work on my memoir titled Artobiography.
+Actively applying for artist residencies as I continue to work on my memoir titled Artobiography: A Weaver’s Journal and grants to fund access to free art experiences to women who have disability

 Exploring the intersection of addressing stigma and its connection to the larger pursuit of disability justice